-It is caused by 5 types of meningococcal bacteria - ABCWY.
+It is mainly caused by 5 types of meningococcal bacteria - ABCWY.

-It is easy to spread from person to person.
+It can be easy to spread from person to person.

 It can attack without warning and early symptoms can often be mistaken for the flu.